pixelastic/blog.pixelastic.com/app/_drafts/2015-02-11-concatenate-compress-cache.md

 ### SSL

 Similarly, the same kind of cost is paid when serving the site using `https`.
-In order to prove that both client and server really are who they claim they are, an exchange of keys is done through a secure handshake.
+In order to prove that both client and server really are who they claiming to be, an exchange of keys is done through a secure handshake.
 Once again, the cost of the handshake is paid on each downloaded asset.
 Putting all your files in one lets you pay the cost only one.